Newstead Abbey: Ownership by Lord Byron

 Thou, the hall of my fathers, art gone to decay.

-The estate was leased to the 23-year-old Henry Edward Yelverton, 19th Baron Grey de Ruthyn, from January 1803.
+The estate was leased to the 23-year-old 19th Baron Grey de Ruthyn, from January 1803.
 The lease was for £50 a year for the Abbey and Park for five years, until Byron came of age.
-Byron stayed for some time in 1803 with Lord Grey, before they fell out badly.
+Byron stayed for some time in 1803 with Lord Grey de Ruthyn, before they fell out badly.

-In 1808, Lord Grey left at the end of his lease and Byron returned to live at Newstead and began extensive and expensive renovations.
+In 1808, Lord Grey de Ruthyn left at the end of his lease and Byron returned to live at Newstead and began extensive and expensive renovations.
 His works were mainly decorative, however, rather than structural, so that rain and damp obscured his changes within just a few years.

 Byron had a beloved Newfoundland dog named Boatswain, who died of rabies in 1808.
 Boatswain was buried at Newstead Abbey and has a monument larger than his master's.
 The inscription, from Byron's poem Epitaph to a Dog, has become one of his best-known works:

 Byron had wanted to be buried with Boatswain, although he would ultimately be buried in the family vault at the nearby Church of St Mary Magdalene, Hucknall.

 He was determined to stay at Newstead—"Newstead and I stand or fall together"—and he hoped to raise a mortgage on the property, but his advisor John Hanson urged a sale.
 This would be a preoccupation for many years and was certainly not resolved when Byron left for his Mediterranean travels in 1809.
 Upon his return to England in 1811, Byron stayed in London, not returning to see his mother who had been living in Newstead.
 She died, leaving him distraught at his own negligence of her.
 He lived again at the Abbey for a time but was soon drawn to life in London.